 You all know I am a serious advocate for a good evergreen social media calendar.
 However, the worst thing you can do is to continue sharing normal content when your entire world has flipped upside down.
-If you do, your brand will come across as tone deaf and users may even spam the comments section on each individual post until the crisis at hand has resolved.
+If you do, your brand will come across as insensitive and users may even spam the comments section on each individual post until the crisis at hand has resolved.
 Any scheduled social media and banner advertising should also be suspended until the crisis has ended and you’re safe to resume normal business operations.

 - Constantly Monitor.